 |Walsall Housing Group**||75,000||–||–||–||–||–||–||–||–|

-** Cobalt Housing’s £25m loan will be drawn on a deferred basis on 13 April 2021, Walsall Housing Group’s £75m loan will be drawn on a deferred basis on 13 October 2021 and Rooftop’s remaining £20m loan will be drawn on a deferred basis on 3 November 2021.
+** Cobalt Housing’s £25m loan will be drawn on a deferred basis on 13 April 2021, Walsall Housing Group’s £75m loan will be drawn on a deferred basis on 13 October 2021, Rooftop’s remaining £20m loan will be drawn on a deferred basis on 3 November 2021 and Newport City Homes’ £25m loan will be drawn on 16 December 2021.

 (1) Asset Cover Ratio means the sum of: